kevinyswong/kevinyswong.github.io/_old.md

 Tarkovsky's STALKER which forces upon us the texture of time and the dread of liquid consciousness.
 How to capture life in film?
 Richard Linklater's BOYHOOD is wonderful in concept but failed to deliver the punch.
-It followed its actors over 13 years as they moved through life's stages, but the film's delivery lacks the wonder and elevation of universality, its scenes reading as a series of facts so proud of its idea that it hasn't bothered to put itself together into a vision, the film's primary fault being that the director was not strong enough.
+It followed its actors over 12 years as they moved through life's stages, but the film's delivery lacks the wonder and elevation of universality, its scenes reading as a series of facts so proud of its idea that it hadn't bothered to put itself together into a vision, the film's primary fault being that the director was not strong enough.
 At the other end, Terrence Malick's TREE OF LIFE attempted to encompass so much of life it loses itself in airy voice-overs in an unfocused daydream